 The book is called, Going Public: Your Child Can Thrive in Public School by David & Kelli Pritchard.

-Looking back, the reason this book spoke to me so powerfully is that it completely aligned with the parenting philosophies and models we had already been studying.
+Looking back, this book spoke so powerfully because it completely aligned with the parenting philosophies and models we were already studying.
 I’ve given this book to moms simply for the parenting advice- it alone is gold.
 Even if private school or homeschool is a better fit for you, I recommend this book for all parents who want to have a positive influence in your community, and the examples of teaching your kids discipline and responsibility (some are hilarious).

 My problem was that I was seeing public school as an “us vs. them” issue.
 Us being Christians, them being the public school system.
 And in my mind they were always at odds with one another.
 But, as I read Going Public, I realized it doesn’t have to be that way, nor should it.